 About Dr. Rakesh Gupta

-Dr. Rakesh Gupta is a renowned Eye Specialist in Delhi NCR.
+Dr. Rakesh Gupta is a renowned Eye Doctor in Delhi NCR.
 He is the Chairman and Managing Director of Shreya Eye Centre.
 He is a highly respected and well-known senior eye surgeon specializing in corneal diseases, cataract, refractive surgeries, and Glaucoma Management and Squint Corrections.
 With a distinguished career marked by excellence and dedication, Dr. Gupta has established himself as a leading ophthalmologist in Delhi and NCR.

 He completed his MBBS from the University College of Medical Sciences (UCMS), Delhi University, and pursued his postgraduate degree in Ophthalmology from Maulana Azad Medical College and Guru Nanak Eye Centre, where he was awarded a Gold Medal for academic excellence.